-Flag guarding is an attempt by the runner to avoid a flag pull by covering the flag with any part of the body (hand, arm or leg) or with the ball.
-Flag guarding is also leaning the upper body forward
+Flag guarding is an attempt by the runner to avoid a flag pull by covering the flag with any part of the body (hand, arm or leg) or with the ball or waving the hand below the hip in front of the flag before the flag pull attempt.

-(diving) or stretching out a hand, with or without the ball, towards the opponent to make it more difficult for the defender to reach the flag.
+Flag guarding is also stretching out a hand, with or without the ball, towards the opponent to make it more difficult for the defender to reach the flag.